How Much Does a McDonald's Franchise Cost? $1.2M–$2.6M

 What are the ongoing fees for a McDonald's franchise in Australia?

-McDonald's charges a 4--5% royalty on gross revenue, approximately 4% for the marketing fund, and a variable rent payment to the franchisor.
-The combined royalty and marketing levy totals roughly 8--9% of gross sales before rent is added (FranchiseInsights Analysis, 2026).
+McDonald's charges a 4–5% royalty on gross revenue, approximately 4% for the national marketing fund, and a separate rent payment to the franchisor.
+The combined royalty and marketing levy totals roughly 8–9% of gross sales before rent is added.
+Unlike most franchise systems where the franchisee leases directly from a landlord, McDonald's typically owns or controls the real estate and sub-leases it to the operator at a rent set by the franchisor.

 How much profit does a McDonald's franchise make in Australia?